microsoft/secureboot_objects/Readme.md

 ## Transparency

-By Keeping the contents of the KeK, Db, and Dbx in human readable form in this repository, it enables developers to easily review the contents and make changes as needed.
+By Keeping the contents of the KeK, Db, and Dbx in a human readable form in this repository, it enables developers to easily review the contents and make changes as needed.
 This also enables an easy way for the KeK, Db, and (mainly) the Dbx to be updated transparently and then consumed by any platform!